Christmas time is right around the corner. Are you ready?

 My first tip is to realize less is more.
 Adults may have more appreciation for random gifts, but in reality, children unwrap a bunch of toys, pick out their favorite, and the rest end up in the donation pile when you make room for the next year’s Christmas.

-I won’t forget when my youngest was about two years old.
+I won’t forget when my youngest was about 2 years old.
 We were struggling financially, and all he wanted was this $7 shopping cart from the toy department of our local big box store.
 I bought him the one toy and filled a Christmas stocking shopping at our local dollar store.

 He had the best Christmas!
 It wasn’t about how much he received; it was about getting what he wanted.

 You could also try the approach of purchasing something to wear, something to read, something you want, and something you need.

 This will cut down on gifts tremendously as well.